bitcoin-core/bitcoincore.org/_posts/en/posts/2016-01-25-segwit-benefits.md

 #### Who benefits?

-Everyone using multisig or smart contracts via segwit benefits from the extra security provided for scripts.
+Everyone paying to multisig or smart contracts via segwit benefits from the extra security provided for scripts.

 #### Further information